Moving Abroad to Cancun, Mexico

-- Check with your foreign employer.
+Check with your foreign employer.
 Not all jobs include visas for your children in your contract.
-Look for country specific visa information and tips and benefits for teaching abroad provided by the US State Department.
+Look for country specific visa information and tips provided by the U.S. State Department.

-- Apply to ISS for teaching positions abroad and subscribe to the useful newsletter.
+If you are a teacher, apply to ISS for teaching positions abroad and subscribe to their useful newsletter.